hannahnmcdonald/PasswordGeneratorProject/README.md

 Installation: N/A

-Credits: Web Dev Simplified and Traversy Media on Youtube, my tutor with Trilogy Education, who is very knowlegeable in Javascript, and my Dad who has been a software developer longer than I've been alive and always a phone call away when I need him to explain a concept to me.
+Credits: Web Dev Simplified and Traversy Media on Youtube for great explanations and tutorials, my tutor with Trilogy Education, who is very knowlegeable in Javascript, and my Dad who has been a software developer longer than I've been alive and always a phone call away when I need him to explain a concept to me.
 And coffee, lots and lots of coffee.

 Built with: Gitbash, Github, VS Code